Gattuso loses on Napoli debut as late Gervinho winner lifts Parma

 Gattuso took over after Carlo Ancelotti was sacked despite Napoli's 4-0 Champions League win over Genk booking their place in the last 16 in midweek.

-But the former AC Milan coach's reign got off to the worst possible start as the southerners drop to eighth -- 17 points behind leaders Inter Milan who play Fiorentina on Sunday.
+But the former AC Milan coach's reign got off to the worst possible start as the southerners drop to eighth in the Serie A table -- 17 points behind leaders Inter Milan who play Fiorentina on Sunday.

 Gervinho struck the winner in the third minute of injury time after Dejan Kulusevski had put Parma ahead after just four minutes in Naples.

-Arkadiusz Milik pulled the hosts level on 64 minutes in the game which had been delayed after high winds damaged the roofing of the San Paolo Stadium.
+Arkadiusz Milik pulled the hosts level on 64 minutes in the game which had been delayed for half an hour after high winds damaged the roofing of the San Paolo Stadium.

 Kulusevski struck early as defender Kalidou Koulibaly lost control of the ball minutes into the game.

-The Senegalese defender went off with a thigh injury just after his blunder, with Parma also losing striker Andreas Cornelius to injury after quarter of an hour.
+The Senegalese defender went off with a leg injury just after his blunder, with Parma also losing striker Andreas Cornelius to injury after quarter of an hour.

-Napoli captain Lorenzo Insigne missed chances to break through, inexplicably sending wide with just Parma goalkeeper Luigi Sepe to beat.
+Insigne inexplicably went wide with just Parma goalkeeper Luigi Sepe to beat, later sending over a Milik back-heel flick.

-Gattuso brought on Dries Mertens after an hour with the Belgian setting up Milik to head past Sepe, the Polish striker following on from his hat-trick against Genk.
+Gattuso replaced Allan after an hour with Dries Mertens's arrival having an immediate impact with the Belgian setting up Milik to head past Sepe.

 Gervinho threatened when he raced up the pitch, past the Napoli defence with Alex Meret stopping with his foot.

-"Insigne?
-He's not the problem, he's not the only one who played badly," said Gattuso as Napoli sit eight points off the Champions League places with their last win against Verona on October 19.
+Napoli are eight points off the Champions League places with their last win against Verona on October 19.
+Parma move up to seventh.

 © 2019 AFP